"The secret of staying young is to live honestly, eat slowly, and lie about your age." ~Lucille Ball

 2. Drink plenty of water.
 If you don't drink water, you'll shrivel up and die.

 3. Stay active.
 Learn to play the trombone.
 Smell flowers.
+If you're rich, try a daily walk around your pool.
 That's it . . . now you're active!

 4. Call a friend.
 Try to talk to people, even if it's just for five minutes a day.
 Many studies show that interaction with people will add at least three years to your life (unless they're scary people, then they'll kill you early!).

 5. Handle depression immediately.
 Talk to your doctor.
-He won't talk much to you, but he'll give you a pill and, yay, you won't be depressed anymore!
+He won't talk back to you, but he'll give you a pill and, yay, you won't be depressed anymore!

 Thus ends my parody on Healthy Aging articles. :D